ewuweblab/date-time-tailwind/README.md

-# Tailwind CSS Boilerplate
+# Current Date and Time styled with Tailwind CSS

-A very small starter kit for projects using Tailwind CSS.
+Get the current date and time in your HTML styled with Tailwind CSS.